andrzejlisek/SatRTV/Readme.md

 These images are based on information from **TransListNNN\.txt** \(the **NNN** is the satellite number\) files for selected satellites\.

 The image height is the same as number of selected satellites\.
-The image width is the same as band width in MHz with incremented by\.
+The image width is the same as band width in MHz with incremented by 1\.
 The background is black, the pixels may have one of following colors:

 * **Red** \- Transponder with horizontal or right polarization\.